GaoYi439/udru/README.md

 # udru
-[IJCAI'24] Unlearning From Weakly Supervised Learning (the appendix is shown in the .pdf file)
+[IJCAI'24] Unlearning From Weakly Supervised Learning

 This code gives the implementation of the paper "Unlearning From Weakly Supervised Learning".